juristr/juristr.github.com/_posts/2015-07-06-learning-ng-prepare-ng2.md

 }
 ```

-In the `people-list` directive, that same people service can be used to broadcast new changes
+In the `people-list` directive, when the button is clicked and the `add` method invoked, we forward the action to our service, which - as we've seen - will broadcast the changes.

 ```javascript
 function peopleListDirective() {